 Adults Learn to Row course – next course starts 1st April 2017 (no joke) – Closed Now Full

-Our next course will start on 1st April and will run from 9:30 to about 11:30 on both Saturday and Sunday mornings until 28th May (excluding Easter weekend 15th & 16th April).
-The cost of the course is £130, or £85 if you are under 24 you can book onto the course by making payment via bank transfer direct to the club (Broxbourne Rowing Club sort code 20-20-37 account no. 00234095) please include L2R and your name as reference, once you have paid please send an email to email@example.com with your name and age.
+The course starts on 1st April and will run from 9:30 to about 11:30 (often a bit later the first couple of weeks) on both Saturday and Sunday mornings until 28th May (excluding Easter weekend 15th & 16th April).
+The cost of the course is £130, or £85 if you are under 24 you can book onto the course by making payment via bank transfer direct to the club (Broxbourne Rowing Club sort code 20-20-37 account no. 00234095) please include L2R and your name as reference, once you have paid please send an email to firstname.lastname@example.org with your name and age.
 Please note your place on the course is not confirmed until you have made the payment, there is a maximum number of places, once this is reached the course will be closed.

 Have you been inspired by the British rowers in the Olympics?
 Dreamed of rowing the Oxford/Cambridge boat race course or the world-famous Henley-on-Thames?
 Want to challenge your fitness in a new sport and meet and train with like-minded people?
 Then our Learn to row course is for you!

 The course is aimed at men and women who are looking for a new challenge and want to learn to row.
 If you have played other competitive sports or regularly attend a gym and want to test yourself in a team environment, then rowing is the sport for you.
 Or if you’re new to sport and fitness and want to learn a new skill in a friendly and supportive environment, then come along.